 |

-right (shown in the photos above).
-A full body buck is burned into the area just
+head is burned into the area just

 |